zaoyang/30-days-of-web-development/day-09/day-09.cq.md

 coverImageBackgroundPosition: "50% 87%;"
 ---

-# Day 09 - Giving HTML some style 😎
+# Giving HTML some style 😎

 In the last several blog posts, we looked at HTML.
 We learned what it was, what it's used for, and played with some basic syntax.